rostools/r-cubed-intro/paper.md

 (Pending literature review and comparison with existing courses) Introduce reproducibility here?
 - Rmarkdown, code-along.
 Something about it is a useful way to learn by code-along.

+- How it fits with others.
+Keys: Tight focus on key concepts and functions (aim to not overwhelm), focus on key tasks diabetes researchers will use and not on programming concepts of R (not focusing on e.g. data types, lists, etc.)
+- Incorporation of hands-on activity, live-coding, lectures, group activities, and reading
+- Focus on open science principles, reproducibility.

 ## How the learning modules can be adopted by others